-Cocaine—also known as coke, blow, snow, and Bolivian marching powder, among other nicknames—is a chemical in the leaves of the coca plant that has been used for thousands of years in Latin America.
+Cocaine—also known as coke, blow, snow, and Bolivian marching powder, among other nicknames—is a chemical in the leaves of the coca plant that has been used for thousands of years in Latin America and is now often seem in the form of a white powder.
 The 15th-century explorer Amerigo Vespucci mentioned it in his memoirs.

 Unlike opioids, which are depressants, cocaine is a central nervous system stimulant.
 While opioids cause the body to slow down, stimulants make the body speed up, increasing blood pressure and heart rate.

 This can cause desirable effects, such as increased energy and alertness, but it also can kill you.
 Cocaine, like other drugs, also stimulates dopamine production and causes euphoria.

 Cocaine is used in several different forms and ways, including: